A well-adjusted person is one who makes the same mistake twice without getting nervous.

 Embracing a growth mindset doesn’t mean you’ll never feel frustrated or disappointed.
 It means you’ll meet those moments with curiosity and a willingness to grow, knowing that each misstep is a stepping stone toward greater wisdom and confidence.

 Persistence is resilience in action.
 It’s the refusal to give up after a setback and the resolve to keep moving forward even when progress feels slow.
-Persistence becomes a superpower when anchored in purpose and vision, allowing individuals to rise repeatedly, each time with more profound clarity and strength.
+Persistence becomes a superpower when rooted in purpose and vision, enabling individuals to rise repeatedly, each time with greater clarity and strength.

-It’s also essential to recognize that resilience is not purely mental or emotional—it is deeply influenced by physical well-being.
-Adequate sleep, regular exercise, and nutrition improve emotional regulation and stress recovery.
+Physical well-being significantly influences resilience; it's crucial to understand that resilience isn't solely a mental or emotional state.
+Adequate sleep, regular exercise, and a balanced diet all contribute to improved emotional regulation and faster stress recovery.
 A resilient body supports a resilient mind.
 Skipping rest, numbing through poor eating habits, or neglecting movement can drain your emotional reserves without you even realizing it.

 Support systems also play a vital role in cultivating resilience.
 Trusted friends offer emotional comfort, mentors provide perspective, and therapists help untangle complex patterns.
 These connections form safety nets, catching us when we fall and reminding us that we’re not alone.